On 19th December 2024, the Bank of England decided to hold the base rate at 4.75%.

 What is the base rate currently?

-As of 7th November 2024, the base rate in the UK was reduced to 4.75%.
-It was previously held at 5% in the September, which followed first cut in the base rate that we have seen since it started to rise in December 2021.
+As of 19th December 2024, the base rate in the UK was held at 4.75%.
+It was previously lowered to 4.75% in November, from 5% in September, which followed first cut in the base rate that we have seen since it started to rise in December 2021.

 What does this mean for you?